 But even the briefest of reflections about the nature of development work in organisations reveals a simple truth: just about every organisation today has a more or less continual flow of work – of new ideas transforming into products, of concepts becoming cash revenue generators.

 I won’t dwell further here on the case for #NoProjects – Grant made the case quite well in his piece “What’s Wrong With the Project Approach?”.
-Maybe you’d like to consider the relative (dis)merits of “projects” – compared to what?
+Maybe you’d like to consider the relative (dis)merits of “projects” – compared to a more flow-oriented approach?

 May I just invite you to consider whether there may be other, maybe better ways of getting folks’ – and organisations’ – needs met?